Disability at Work

 Getting a Job

-The laws are designed to help make the jobs market a fairer place for disabled people, by eliminating discrimination and encouraging employers to think beyond the traditional stereotypes.Employers now have a duty to make 'reasonable adjustments' to working practices or the working environment to ensure that disabled people aren't put at a disadvantage.
+The laws are designed to help make the jobs market a fairer place for Disabled People, by eliminating discrimination and encouraging employers to think beyond the traditional stereotypes.Employers now have a duty to make 'reasonable adjustments' to working practices or the Working Environment to ensure that disabled people aren't put at a disadvantage.

 For example, this could mean improving access into your place of work or providing specialist equipment to aid disabled people at work.